 This is the perfect pipe wrench if you know for a fact that you’re working with very small pipes.
 The Ridgid six-inch pipe wrench is truly petite, meaning that it can only work with pipes that range between ⅛ to a ½ inch in diameter.
 However, just because this pipe wrench is small doesn’t mean that Ridgid skimped on the construction.

 Just like larger models, this pipe wrench features a ductile iron housing and an I-beam handle to give you a sturdy grip and a strong tool that you’ve come to expect from this brand.
 As is also customary with this product category, you’ll find that the threads are self-cleaning.
+The hook jaw’s good grip and quick adjustments are credited to its full floating forged design that makes work much easier as you work with your hands.
 The hook jaw can be replaced if need be, and the maximum pipe capacity for the jaw is ¾ of an inch.
 This pipe is to plumbing what the best disc sander is to carpenters.
+If you are undertaking an automotive task where you need to cut metal, you need the best plasma cutter.

 #4 Crescent 9″ Automotive Wrench